ecstatic-nobel/Firehol-Sweep/README.md

 bash create_lookup.sh OUTPUTFILE
 ```

 The `OUTPUTFILE` can be whatever name you choose.
+A sample lookup table can be found [here](https://raw.githubusercontent.com/leunammejii/firehol_blocklist_lookup/master/sample_lookup_table.csv).

 #### Destroy
 To remove the project completely,  run the following commands: